Answer all the questions

 Explanation:

-🔹 "Collided" is the correct term for when two vehicles crash into each other.
+"Collided" is the correct word for when two vehicles crash into each other.

 Explanation:

-🔹 "An ambulance" is the correct vehicle used for transporting injured victims to the hospital.
+"An ambulance" is the correct vehicle used to transport injured victims to the hospital.

 Explanation: